 For most users it won’t be a big deal, but it’s the kind of small detail that could end up being a problem down the road

 On its own, the glossy screen looks great in most environments.
 It’s bright enough to maintain its color fidelity even under fluorescent office lights.
 Despite the glossy screen, we never had any issues with glare, unless the ZenBook was in direct sunlight but most laptops have trouble competing with the sun.
+We did note that video was a little brighter than it should be thanks to a gamma of 2 (where 2.2 is spot on).

 The original Asus ZenBook 3 featured an impressive set of speakers which could fill a room with rich, lifelike sound.
 The ZenBook 3 Deluxe follows suit, and includes what are very likely the same speakers — because they sound as good as they did on the original.